 NV5 Acquires Diversified Consulting Solutions, Strengthens Owner Representation Services

-/EIN News/ -- HOLLYWOOD, Fla., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- NV5 Global, Inc. (the “Company” or “NV5”) (Nasdaq: NVEE), a provider of technology, conformity assessment, and consulting solutions, announced today that it has acquired Diversified Consulting Solutions (“DCS”), a leading provider of owner representation services in the Mountain West Region.
+HOLLYWOOD, Fla., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- NV5 Global, Inc. (the "Company" or "NV5") NVEE, a provider of technology, conformity assessment, and consulting solutions, announced today that it has acquired Diversified Consulting Solutions ("DCS"), a leading provider of owner representation services in the Mountain West Region.
 The acquisition was made with a combination of cash and stock and will be immediately accretive to earnings.

 Headquartered in Denver, Colorado, DCS specializes in owner representation consulting for municipalities and the K-12 and higher education markets.
 DCS oversees projects on an owner's behalf from concept through construction and final delivery.
 Services delivered by DCS include scheduling, vendor selection and payment, percent of completion calculation, and quality assurance.